Hendejac/titanic_ml/index.md

 # Included Jupyter Notebooks

 **titanic_ml.ipynb**:
-*The initial work flow and testing notebook for the different classifiers*
+*The initial workflow and testing notebook for the different classifiers*

 **titanic_ml_age_filling_regressor_and_data_remaker.ipynb**:
 *This is the notebook that was used to clean and make the final dataset used.*

 **titanic_ml_clf_final**:
-*This is the notebook where the final data was used and the Gradient Boosting Classifier was optimizied.*
+*This is the notebook where the final data was used and the Gradient Boosting Classifier was optimized.*

 # The Titanic Passenger Dataset